ShelterBox in Action - 2024

 Caribbean

-Hurricane Beryl has left a trail of destruction across the Caribbean islands.
-Entire communities are now living out in the open or in overcrowded buildings like schools.
-ShelterBox are partnering with Rotary to get emergency shelter aid and other essential items to thousands of people uprooted from their homes on the islands of Carriacou and Petite Martinique in Grenada where, most buildings, homes and schools, have been damaged or destroyed.
-This aid will include tents as well as essential items like mosquito nets, solar lights, and cooking sets.
+In July 2024 Hurricane Beryl left a trail of destruction across the Caribbean islands.
+Entire communities were living out in the open or in overcrowded buildings like schools.
+ShelterBox are partnered with Rotary to get emergency shelter aid and other essential items more than 600 families in Grenada where, most buildings, homes and schools, were damaged or destroyed.
+This aid included tents as well as essential items like mosquito nets, solar lights, and cooking sets.